List of armed factions during the Syrian civil war: Syrian Armed Forces

 Syrian Army soldiers after the 2016 Palmyra offensive.

-The Syrian Armed Forces were made up of the Syrian Arab Army (includes Republican Guard), Syrian Arab Navy, Syrian Arab Air Force, the Syrian Air Defense Force and the paramilitary National Defence Forces.
+The Syrian Armed Forces were made up of the Syrian Arab Army (including Republican Guard), Syrian Arab Navy, Syrian Arab Air Force, the Syrian Air Defense Force and the paramilitary National Defence Forces.
 Before the uprising and war broke out, the Syrian Armed Forces were estimated at 295,000 regular troops and 314,000 reservists.
 While the higher positions in the army were mostly occupied by Alawites, the ground troops were mostly made up of Sunnis, and once the uprisings began, the Syrian regime hesitated to employ these troops against the Sunni rebels.
 Therefore, the army relied on loyal elite units and Alawite militias such as the Shabiha.
 Due to defections following the uprisings, by the end of 2013 the number of regular troops had decreased to around 110,000.
 As of 2024, the Syrian Army was estimated at 169,000 active troops.
-Most of the divisions in the army were under-strength, but Russia had been assisting in the reconstruction and re-equipment of some divisions until the Fall of the Assad regime in late 2024, whereupon the Syrian Arab Armed Forces surrendered and were de facto dissolved by the Syrian Opposition groups.

-As of 2024, the Syrian Army was estimated at 169,000 active troops.
 Most of the divisions in the army were under-strength, but Russia had been assisting in the reconstruction and re-equipment of some divisions until the fall of the Assad regime in late 2024, whereupon the Syrian Arab Armed Forces surrendered and were de facto dissolved by the Syrian Opposition groups.

-In the aftermath, various former government-held regions came under the control of different opposition factions.
-Some former SAA personnel were absorbed into new regional defense forces.
+In the aftermath, former government-held regions came under the control of different opposition factions.
+Some former SAA personnel were absorbed into new defense forces.
 Efforts to form a centralized transitional military command were ongoing as of early 2025.